Girl name origins & meanings

 Famous people who gave their babies this name

-Grace is the number 24 most popular girls name in the US, according to 2018 Social Security Administration data.
-It has remained in the top 25 names since 2000; however, it has been slowly declining in popularity since 2016.
+According to Social Security Administration data, Grace has remained in the top 25 names since 2000; however, it has been slowly declining in popularity since 2016.

 However, it is the 50th most popular name on FamilyEducation.com.